phwl/elec3608-lab/labs/lab0-docker/README.md

 # Installing Docker 2023 Semester 2 - ELEC3608 Version
 Here are installation instructions for installing Docker and running the software required for [ELEC3608 Computer Architecture](https://cusp.sydney.edu.au/students/view-unit-page/alpha/ELEC3608).
+You should record all the steps taken to complete the installation in your lab book.
+Explain any difficulties encountered and how you solved the problem.

 ## 1. Installation
  * (Windows 11 or Windows 10)